dvartic/dvartic-blog/README.md

 * Full responsive design.
 * MarkdownX support.
 * Search/Filter function for posts, that appropiately waits until the user stops writing to start searching.
-* Post ordered by date (located in post metadata).
+* Posts ordered by date (located in post metadata).
 Latest post section that shows the 6 latest posts.
 * Syntax highlighting for code blocks, with custom stylesheet for dark/light mode.
-* Use of React `useMemo()` and `useEffect()` where appropiate to avoid executing code on every re-render when not necessary.
+* Use of React `useMemo()` and `useEffect()` where appropiate to avoid executing code on every re-render if not necessary.

 ## How is the project's folder structure organized?
 The project follows Next.js guidelines and is structured as follows:
 * `/pages` folder holds the main pages of the site. `/pages/blog` holds the blog index and each blog post.
-Next.js routes automatically based on the folder structure inside the `/pages` folder.
+Next.js creates routes automatically based on the folder structure inside the `/pages` folder.
 * `/components` folder holds reusable React components, both components that are imported directly to `/pages` and components imported by other components.
-The folder `/components/custom-icons` holds various SVG files that are used throughout the page.
+The folder `/components/custom-icons` holds various SVG files that are used throughout the site.
 Some of these SVGs are configured programatically.
 * `/public` folder holds static assets (images).
 In Next.js static assets should be placed in this folder.
 * `/src/theme` holds ChakraUI Theme configuration.
 * `/styles` holds a dark and light modifyed CSS stylesheet from `highlight.js` for use with `rehype-highlight`